-A metered-dose inhaler is a device that helps deliver a specific amount of medication to your lungs.
-It is commonly used to treat asthma, chronic obstructive pulmonary disease (COPD) and other respiratory problems.
+A metered-dose inhaler is a small, hand-held device filled with medicine.
+It helps deliver a certain amount of medicine through your mouth and into your lungs.
+It is commonly used to treat breathing difficulty related to asthma, chronic obstructive pulmonary disease (COPD), and other respiratory problems.

-Each inhaler consists of a pressurized canister of medication and a mouthpiece.
-Pressing down on the inhaler releases a mist of medicine that you breathe into your lungs.
-So that your airways receive the right amount of medicine, it is important to use your inhaler correctly.
+Each inhaler consists of a small canister of medicine connected to a mouthpiece.
+The canister is pressurized.
+As you press down on the inhaler, it releases a mist of medicine.
+You breathe that mist into your lungs.
+It’s important to use your inhaler correctly.
+Otherwise, your airways will not receive the right amount of medicine.

 - Remove the cap and hold the inhaler upright.